 Utilising a skilled local abattoir means that we can close the loop in true artisan meat.
 It means we can hang our carcasses, as they are not washed.
 Large-scale slaughterhouses use huge amounts of water in the process resulting in poorer quality wet meat that is unsuitable to be hung.

-The skill of the slaughterman also reduces the stress in the animal which results in meat that is relaxed when it is killed, this ultimately affects the tenderness and texture of the finished product.
+The skill of the slaughterman or slaughterwoman also reduces the stress in the animal which results in meat that is relaxed when it is killed, this ultimately affects the tenderness and texture of the finished product.

 Large abattoirs and meat processing plants tend not to cater for rarer breeds or niche cuts of meat.
 It is also not always possible to get the offal back from large abattoirs which mean not only are we wasting a key source of nutrition but we could be losing food that has been a staple on the table for hundreds of years.